seankndy/phpcsv/README.md

 phpcsv is a small PHP package to assist in dealing with CSV data.

-It is not meant to be full-featured or high-performance.
+It is not meant to be full-featured or very high-performance.
 I regularly need to manipulate one-off CSV data and so I built this to assist in the common things I keep re-writing like formatting a date or merging 2 CSVs together.

 A few examples: